-Our approach has used estimated observation error, and inflated this to include unknown errors associated with model process representation.
+Our approach has used estimated observation error and inflated this to include unknown errors associated with model process representation.
 We currently lack any better knowledge of the combined uncertainties arising from model representation errors and observation errors.
 We acknowledge that all models are an imperfect representation of C dynamics, which generates irreconcilable model-data errors due to the inherent assumptions in model structure.
-Future analyses should investigate model structural error, using for example error-explicit Bayesian approaches (Xu et al., 2017), or comparing the likelihoods of alternate model structures, of varying complexity.
-Using multiple sources of data, we have highlighted systematic errors in the model at landscape scale (Figure 2 and 3) for LAI, GPP and biomass.
+Future analyses should investigate model structural error, using, for example, error-explicit Bayesian approaches (Xu et al., 2017), or comparing the likelihoods of alternate model structures of varying complexity.
+Using multiple sources of data, we have highlighted systematic errors in the model at a landscape scale (Figs. 2 and 3) for LAI, GPP, and biomass.
 However, these biases are not consistent for site-scale evaluations.
 Thus, a next step would be to include explicitly both random and systematic process errors for C fluxes in the data assimilation.
-These errors could be determined from field scale evaluation of model process representation (Table 2) using e.g. FLUXNET2015 data.
-We also need to understand better the error associated with landscape heterogeneity of C stocks and fluxes, to upscale from flux tower observations, or direct measurements of LAI, to landscape pixel.
-This could be achieved by constructing robust observation error models (Dietze, 2017) from field to pixel scale, for e.g. GPP, LAI and foliar N. Evaluation of the sensitivity of C cycling DA analyses to observation error has shown relatively low sensitivity to data gaps and random error on net ecosystem flux data (Hill et al., 2012), but further analyses of error sensitivity are required for multiple streams of stock data.
+These errors could be determined from field-scale evaluation of model process representation (Table 2) using, e.g., FLUXNET2015 data.
+We also need to understand better the error associated with the landscape heterogeneity of C stocks and fluxes to upscale from flux tower observations or direct measurements of LAI to landscape pixel.
+This could be achieved by constructing robust observation error models (Dietze, 2017) from field to pixel scale for, e.g., GPP, LAI, and foliar N. The evaluation of the sensitivity of C cycling DA analyses to observation error has shown relatively low sensitivity to data gaps and random error on net ecosystem flux data (Hill et al., 2012), but further analyses of error sensitivity are required for multiple streams of stock data.